 Not only does this provide increased visibility over archives, but it also makes quick and simple repurposing of content more accessible — organizations can save money, time and resources by using content they already have in their archives, rather than creating new content.

 The hefty file sizes of high-quality video files have long been prohibitive when it comes to sharing and remote working.
-Some VAM platforms, however, can mitigate this by creating proxies which are as little as 2% of the size of the original master file.
-These can be shared easily and edited in real time.
+Some MAM platforms, however, can mitigate this by creating proxies which are as little as 2% of the size of the original master file.
+These can be shared easily and edited in real-time and accessed by multiple users.
+You can even control who has access to these files and the level of access they have, ensuring security.

 This also means remote collaboration is possible, without having to share multiple versions of files.
-With the right technological investments, you can make your operations more efficient.
+Some MAM software offers checking in and out capabilities, which means assets and sequences don’t have to be constantly downloaded.
+Instead, they’re all contained in the project bin and editing can start straight away.
+By doing your research and finding the right technological investments, you can find a MAM system with features that benefit you and make your operations more efficient.

-It always helps when a new tool is able to slot seamlessly into your existing tool kit.
-After all, switching between applications when searching through content and making edits can become tedious.
+It always helps when a new tool is able to slot seamlessly into your existing toolkit.
+Switching between applications when searching through content and making edits can become tedious.
+After all, there’s very little ROI if you need to invest in even more software to help your asset management software function.

-Look for a VAM platform which makes it easy to integrate with your existing video editing software, keeping everything in one place.
+Look for a MAM platform which makes it easy to integrate with your existing video editing software, keeping everything in one place.
 Many of these can also provide automation features which will improve workflows.
+For example, our Curator for Adobe Panel — which emerged from a partnership between IPV and Adobe — is an easy way to simplify your workflow.